rachelfein/project/README.md

 ## Conclusions

 This analysis used net profit as the measurement of success for a movie.
 After evaluating net profit in comparison to runtime, release month, and runtime this analysis has led to three recommendations:
-- The movie should last approximately 117 to 119 minutes
+- The movie should last approximately 118 minutes
-- The movie should be released in June
+- The movie should be released in May
 - It is expected the higher the production budget the higher the net profit will be.
-I recommend Microsoft spend around $188,000,000 which is the median production budget of the top 50 movies.

 ## Next Steps